The ; keyword

 The @UsableInPurelyImplicitResolution keyword

-The @UsableInPurelyImplicitResolution is a specifier which states that the behaviour is usable in a purely implicit resolution, i. e. if we can call the behaviour by only providing the values of external state variables at the end of the time step and by setting their increments to zero.
+The @UsableInPurelyImplicitResolution is a specifier which states that the behaviour is usable in a purely implicit resolution, i.e. if we can call the behaviour by only providing the values of external state variables at the end of the time step and by setting their increments to zero.

 This behaviour characteristic may or may not have any influence depending on the calling code.
-As the time of writting this notice, only the Licos fuel performance code take advantage of this characteristic.
+As the time of writing this notice, only the Licos fuel performance code take advantage of this characteristic.
 If true, the Licos code will simplify the definition of the external state variables (called material loadings in this context) which may result in some gain in time and memory space.

 Example